HelikarLab/ccBooleanAnalysis/README.md

 ###Why ccBooleanAnalysis?
 In recent years, discrete dynamic modeling has emerged as a powerful method of modeling and understanding biological systems.
 One type, boolean network models (which was initially used as a prototypical model of genetic regulatory networks), has been shown to be a tractable approach for modeling large-systems.
 A boolean network consists of a set of nodes whose state is binary and is determined only by other nodes in the network through Boolean functions.
 The simplicity and self-containment of these graphs makes it extremely fast to simulate these systems and is also a very realistic interpretation of how biological networks actually work.
 Unfortunately, no computer systems currently exist for converting a visualization of a biological network into a logic gate visualization and vice-versa.

+###Preparing to developing ( install build tools)

+run:
+    npm install .

 ###Custom Build
-While in the ccBooleanAnalysis project directory, run:
+If you want to build the just once, run this script in the ccBooleanAnalysis project directory:

-    npm install .
+    gulp scripts

+###Run file watcher
+While if you want to run file watcher that recompile library after every change to source file, run this:

     gulp

 The ccBooleanAnalysis build files will be in the build/ directory.